 - Smoke devices

-- Any novelty items that do not explode, spin, fly, or leave the ground
+- Novelty items which do not explode, fly, spin, or leave the ground

 - Roman candles